 A common complaint among Corsair components is that they need to be controlled by proprietary RGB controllers.
 The same remains true here, which is a sore disappointment.

 EKWB finds another spot on this list, this time with a DDC pump.
-This particular EK-XTOP is a pump-top style of pump.
+This particular EK-XTOP is a pump-top style device.
 This means that the reservoir can sit right on top of it.
-As you can probably guess, this makes this pump compatible with a wide range of reservoirs.
+As you can probably guess, this makes the pump compatible with a wide range of reservoirs.

 Clever design and understated looks make this an excellent option.
 The entire footprint is quite small and doesn’t take up a lot of space.
 It’s also quite silent, with a rated noise level of 25dB.
 However, don’t let that fool you.
 This is a high-performance DDC water cooling pump.

 The maximum flow rate is rated at 1000L/h.
 Apart from that, the max head pressure is about 5.2m.
 It uses a 4-Pin PWM fan connector and a 4-pin Molex connector for power.
 The dimensions are about 63 x 68 x 55 mm.
 Apart from that, the core unit uses acetal for most of the construction.

 The PWM controls allow automatic speed regulation, depending on the CPU temperature.
 This means that both thermals and noise stay in their ideal ranges.
 Furthermore, it has a 5 year lifetime.
 While it may not have any exciting RGB lighting, this is by far the best DDC pump available today.
 Just know that it is a bit pricey, but we can’t complain since the performance easily lives up to it.

 The YaeCCC DC 12V CPU Cooling Water Pump has one of the most obtuse product names of all time.
 However, let’s not dwell on that fact too much for now.
 While this pump isn’t going to outperform the high-end DDC or D5 pumps, it’s a great entry-level option.
 If the overall value is what you’re looking for, this pump makes a strong first impression.